How to plant a border like a pro

 Whichever you choose, you need to give your plants the space to grow sideways.
 If the label says that the width is ultimately 30cm, you need to make sure it has 15cm on either side before you plant its mate.

-But also think about how airy or dense a plant is, before you plant.
+But also think about how airy or dense each plant is, before you plant a border.
 I planted some phlox in the middle of my new border, with some verbascum behind.

 ‘You need the phlox towards the back,’ said garden consultant Posy Gentles.
 ‘It’s a very dense plant.
 Whereas the verbascum is a bit taller but it’s airy so you can see through it.’